rdi-berkeley/zkp-web3-hackathon/_tracks/benchmarking_track.md

     <p>Benchmark different ZKP-frameworks and libraries for their specific implementations of native / non-native field arithmetic and elliptic curve group operations</p>

     <h2>Task Description / Steps</h2>
-    <p>The purpose of this task is to benchmark the performance of implementation of field arithmetic and elliptic curve group operations in different ZKP-framework and libraries, in order to assess their efficiency and identify areas for improvement.</p>
+    <p>The purpose of this task is to benchmark the performance of implementation of field arithmetic and elliptic curve group operations in different ZKP-framework and libraries, in order to assess their efficiency and identify areas for improvement. </p>
-    <p>Benchmarking native &amp; non-native field arithmetic involves benchmarking the following operations:</p>
+    <p>Benchmarking field arithmetic over F<sub>p</sub> and F<sub>q</sub> involves benchmarking the following operations:</p>
     <ul>
         <li>Addition</li>
         <li>Subtraction</li>